Last Updated on

 The Artwood guitar comes solo.
 That’s not disappointing if you understand that high-quality guitars typically come without any accessories and equipment – the entire cost goes into making the guitar instead of being spread thin to include extras.
 However, this might present an issue if you’re dependent on your stretching your budget as far as it can go as quality accessories can quickly put you out of pocket.
 If you’re a beginner, knowing where to start might be overwhelming.

-Check out our “Must-Have Accessories Guide” if you need help on building your guitar accessory check list.
+Check out our “Must-Have Guitar Accessories” if you need help on building your guitar accessory check list.
 Otherwise, here’s a starting point to get you in-the-know right now!

 - Extra steel strings